-Water supplies, including drinking water, could be affected in an emergency, so it is essential to have a supply of stored water.
+Water supplies, including drinking water, could be affected in an emergency.
+Have a supply of stored water for three days or more.
 Find out more about storing water.

 In a disaster, you may not be able to use your normal toilet if sewerage lines are broken or damaged.
 The Wellington Region Emergency Management Office has instructions on how to make and use an emergency toilet.

-Remember any medications you might need and keep your first aid kit, torch, radio and batteries somewhere you can grab them in a hurry.
+Remember any medications you might need and keep your first aid kit, mask or face covering, torch, radio and batteries somewhere you can grab them in a hurry.